emberfox/04_BattleTank/README.md

 # 04_BattleTank
-This is a tutorial follow up of an open-World head-to-head tank fight with simple AI, terrain, and advanced control system in Unreal 4.
+This is a tutorial follow along of an open-World head-to-head tank fight with simple AI, terrain, and advanced control system in Unreal 4.